b-hayes/swarmarr/README.md

 ### Flaresolverr
 This stops Cloudlfare blocking us from getting to our donwloadz.
-Doesnt need configuring just [add it as proxy indexer in Prowlarr](#adding-flaresolverr-proxy).
+Doesn't need configuring just [add it as proxy indexer in Prowlarr](#adding-flaresolverr-proxy).

 ### Radarr
 - Choose forms (login page) as authentification method.